Marvin-Brouwer/FluentSerializer/Readme.md

 ## Contributing

-We are currently figuring out what the best branching model is, and what the best automated release setup is.
+We are currently figuring out what the best branching model is, and we're still fleshing out release, contribution and development guidelines.
-Because of that we aren't really looking for code contributions until that is in place.

 Suggestions on how to do this are very welcome.

+If you want to help out the project, you are very welcome to.
+Please read our [Contribution guidelines](https://github.com/Marvin-Brouwer/FluentSerializer/blob/main/docs/Contributing.md#readme) before starting.